Seagold8930/GroupProject/README.md

 •	projectschema
 •	usercredentials table
 •	tasks table
-Both tables are included on
+Both tables are included on DATABASE > dumps > Dump20180810
 ==================================================================

 Required libraries can be found inside the JARs folder if ran